How to prevent Legionella contamination in water baths

 How do you to keep your water bath free of Legionella or reduce the risk?

-- Thermally disinfect your water bath on a monthly basis, then increase the temperature to 60°C and maintain for 30 minutes, then dispose of the water without splashing and the bath should then be thoroughly cleaned and descaled
+- Thermally disinfect your water bath on a monthly basis.
+Increase the temperature to 60°C and maintain for 30 minutes, then dispose of the water without splashing and the bath should then be thoroughly cleaned and descaled

-- Fill your water baths with deionized or distilled water – this will reduce the risk of accumulation of sludge, scale, rust, algae and organic matter(biofilms) which can harbor Legionella organisms
+- Fill your water baths with deionized or distilled water – this will reduce the risk of accumulation of sludge, scale, rust, algae and organic matter(biofilms) which can harbour Legionella organisms

-- Treat the water with biocide tablets or chlorine – further advice would be required to establish the correct type of biocide for the application, its dosage and regularity
+- Treat the water with biocide – further advice would be required to establish the correct type of biocide for the application, its dosage and regularity

 - If volume of water contained is large, it may be impractical to drain the bath, therefore, use of a chemical biocide may be necessary